WHY MARE BLU VILLA?

-Two thirds of St. John's 28 square miles are designated National Park and there are only two resorts on the island.
-It is completely free from the usual commercial development.
-St. John's casual ambiance, coupled with the sense of seclusion the island provides, quickly sends visitors into a vacation state-of- mind.
-Once through the security gates of Mare Blu and into the villa's main pavilion, guests are not only convinced that they have escaped civilization, but are also certain they have found paradise!
-From a lounge chair on the veranda at Mare Blu, one may feel as if they are completely secluded, but in fact, they are only a short drive from the best of everything the island of St. John has to offer.
-Mare Blu is only a short distance from the festive town of Cruz Bay with its upscale shopping, trendy boutiques, gourmet markets, art galleries and fine dining.
-It's only a short drive to numerous bays and inlets suitable for kayaking, scuba diving, sailing, power boating and also to the renowned National Park beaches for a leisurely day of snorkeling or simply relaxing on powder white sand.
+Mare Blu is only a short drive from the best of everything the island of St. John has to offer.
+The villa is only a short distance from the festive town of Cruz Bay with its upscale shopping, trendy boutiques, gourmet markets, art galleries and fine dining.
+It's only a short drive to numerous bays and inlets suitable for kayaking, scuba diving, sailing, power boating and also to the renowned National Park beaches for a leisurely day of snorkeling, hiking or simply relaxing on powder white sand.

 Getting There: Fly into St. Thomas, USVI airport (STT)

 Geography: St. John has numerous beaches, one qualifying in the top ten beaches in the world, with wonderful snorkeling, interesting and sedate hiking trails, plantation ruins, and coral reefs teeming with life.
-More than half of the island's area has been placed under the aegis of the National Park Service.
 Rising steeply and quickly from the shore, St. John's ridges climax in three peaks of 1,100 to 1,200 ft.
 There are over 800 species of plants.
-More than 160 species of birds have been recorded in and around the park and, of these over 25 nest on the island.
+More than 160 species of birds have been recorded in and around the park and, of these over 25 nests on the island.

 Climate: The weather is very pleasantly tropical, year-round.
 Afternoon average temperatures range from 82F in January to 88F in August and September.
 The average annual low is 74F.
 Monthly rainfall averages 1.6 inches (February) to 5.8 inches (September)

 When departing the U.S. Virgin Islands, U.S. Immigration requires all persons, including Americans, to provide proof of citizenship.
-This can include a passport, or a certified copy of a birth certificate with a photo ID.
+This can include a passport or a photo ID.